A live-work passive house in rural Maine made of straw

 This project felt like good fortune architecture Mad Libs.

-The design was inspired by equal parts New England vernacular—simple gable & shed forms, cedar shakes, painted wood floors—and some of our favorite artists & architects: Andrew Wyeth’s paintings, Georgia O’Keefe & Louise Bourgeois’s apartments, Donald Judd’s studio spaces, Luis Barragan’s stairs, to name a few.
+The design was inspired by equal parts New England vernacular—simple gable & shed forms, cedar shakes, painted wood floors—and some of our favorite artists & architects: Andrew Wyeth’s paintings, Georgia O’Keefe & Louise Bourgeois’s apartments, Donald Judd’s studio spaces, and Luis Barragan’s stairs, to name a few.

-The design was inspired by equal parts New England vernacular—simple gable & shed forms, cedar shakes, painted wood floors—and some of our favorite artists & architects: Andrew Wyeth’s paintings, Georgia O’Keefe & Louise Bourgeois’s apartments, Donald Judd’s studio spaces, Luis Barragan’s stairs, to name a few.
+The design was inspired by equal parts New England vernacular—simple gable & shed forms, cedar shakes, painted wood floors—and some of our favorite artists & architects: Andrew Wyeth’s paintings, Georgia O’Keefe & Louise Bourgeois’s apartments, Donald Judd’s studio spaces, and Luis Barragan’s stairs, to name a few.

 The windows create a register of the spaces beyond.
 From the left: bathroom, stair, library (lower), & studio (upper)